con-dog/chunked-z-level-raycaster/README.md

 - Texture transparency (ray pass-through to next texture)
 - texture collision enabled bitfield for floor wall or ceiling via 0bXXX (similar to texture surface type) so you can have hotbox detection for walls, floors, and ceilings
 - Sprites are all square/rectangular like minecraft and always face the player, but can "change direction" by changing the texture currently displayed
+- Separate drawing/raycasting logic from window width and height

 ## Previous phases